I-Am-Jakoby/hak5-submissions/OMG/Payloads/OMG-UrAttaControl/README.md

   </ol>
 </details>

-# ADV-Recon
+# UrAttaControl

-A script used to do an advanced level of Recon on the targets computer
+A script used to open an elevated powershell console and execute admin level commands

 ## Description

-This program enumerates a target PC to include Operating System, RAM Capacity, Public IP, and Email associated with microsoft account.
-The GeoLocation (latitude and longitude) of where the script was ran.
-The SSID and WiFi password of any current or previously connected to networks.
-It determines the last day they changed thier password and how many days ago.
-Intel on the system Info, HDDs, network interfaces, TCP connections, Processes, Services, Installed software, drivers, and video card
-Along with TREE list of all files in the target computer is gathered and uploaded to your DropBox cloud storage
+Completely ran from the execute file.
+Replace the URL in that file with yours leading to a base64 script This script will use IEX to download a base64 script to the $Payload variable Using a keystroke injections attack a heavily obfuscated and encoded snippet will download and execute any base64 script saved in the $Payload variable

 ## Getting Started